 Introducing Harshil Patel, Head of Scientific Development

 WOWZAS!
-It has been a crazy few years… all of a sudden, I find myself as Head of Scientific Development at Seqera Labs!
+It has been a crazy few years… all of a sudden, I find myself as Head of Scientific Development at Seqera!
 For the benefit of those of you currently backpacking in previously undiscovered areas of the Amazon and hence can’t read further, here are the take-home points:

-My primary role will be to continue nurturing the symbiotic relationship between the nf-core community, Nextflow, and Seqera Labs.
+My primary role will be to continue nurturing the symbiotic relationship between the nf-core community, Nextflow, and Seqera.
 We have thrived due to each other’s success and will continue to implement solutions to make it even easier to develop, maintain and monitor your Nextflow pipelines.

 It is a privilege being able to do what I love every day, especially alongside like-minded folks, and I really look forward to crossing paths with you shortly!